tillitis/tkey-javaclient/README.md

 ## To Do

 a.
-Minor code cleanup.
+Continuous code cleanup.
 Particularly in regards to unnecessary code.

 b.
-Documentation.

-c.
 Implement the Blake2s & USS parts of the code.